-- (h) Disqualification - t.109 Disqualification of a competitor (for example, because he does not conform to the rules regarding age, qualification, etc. required for the competition) does not necessarily incur his suspension or permanent suspension, if he has acted in good faith; a request for supplementary penalties for fraudulent intention may, however, be made against the competitor.
-Book 1.
-Technical Rules 46 Rules for Competitions, 2004

-A team which has included a competitor who is disqualified necessarily incurs the penalty of that member and is also disqualified.
+- t.109.
+1. Disqualification of a competitor (for example, because he does not conform to the rules regarding age, qualification, etc. required for the competition) does not necessarily incur his (temporary) suspension or permanent suspension, if he has acted in good faith; a request for supplementary penalties for fraudulent intention may, however, be made against the competitor. - 2.
+A team which has included a competitor who is disqualified necessarily incurs the penalty of that member and is also disqualified. - 3.
 The consequences of disqualification are the same as those for exclusion from the competition (see Article t.105 above).

+Censure

-- (i) Censure - t.110 In cases where a more severe disciplinary sanction is not justified, the fencer or the official may be sanctioned by censure. - (i) Temporary suspension - t.111 A competitor who is suspended cannot take part in any official FIE competition during the time he is suspended.
+t.110.
+In cases where a more severe disciplinary sanction is not justified, the fencer or the official may be sanctioned by censure.

+Temporary suspension

+- t.111.
+1. A competitor who is suspended cannot take part in any official FIE competition during the time he is suspended. - 2.
 All other persons who are suspended are debarred from exercising their functions within the limits of time and place fixed when the suspension is imposed.

+Permanent suspension

-- (k) Permanent suspension - t.112 Permanent suspension involves the same consequences as suspension, but is permanent.
+t.112.
+Permanent suspension involves the same consequences as suspension, but is permanent.

-4. Announcement of penalties
+Announcement of penalties

-t.113 The Directoire Technique is required to inform the Central Office of the FIE without delay of penalties applied during the competition and their reasons (cf. t.97/c).
+- t.113.
+1. The Directoire Technique is required to inform the Central Office of the FIE without delay of penalties applied during the competition and their reasons (cf. t.97.5). - 2.
 At the Olympic Games, the Directoire Technique must advise the IOC via the Organising Committee.